shivani26shinde/PracticeCodes/README.md

 Program 4: Grid Paths

 In this program, I have used recursion, inorder to find the total number of unique paths between the first grid and the last grid.

+Program 5: Maximum block of ones

+In a given matrix of one's and zero's, find the maximum size of a block (square block) containing one's.